augustif/IMAD-DS_baseline/README.md

 ### 2. Preprocess the Dataset

 Open and run the [`preprocess.ipynb`](preprocess.ipynb) notebook to preprocess the dataset.
+Edit the MACHINE variable in the first cell to run it once for BrushlessMotor and once for RoboticArm.

  This notebook will:
 - Load the raw dataset and the metadata related to it;
 - divide the dataset into train and test set based on the information contained in the metadata,
 - Perform necessary preprocessing steps, namely windowing;